Gluten Free Artisan Bread Recipe (EASY & No Knead)

 Instructions

-• Line a banneton basket or proofing basket with parchment paper and sprinkle in a tiny bit of gluten-free bread flour.
-Pour the dough into the banneton, and sprinkle with a bit more bread flour.
 Cover with plastic wrap or a damp kitchen towel.
 Place in a warm place (I always place it in my oven with the oven light on) for the rising process.
-Let it rise for 45 minutes in a warm spot (remember – DO NOT OVERPROOF).
+Let it rise for 35 minutes in a warm spot (remember – DO NOT OVERPROOF).

-• Once the oven and Dutch oven have preheated, and come to temperature for 10 minutes, remove the cloth from the dough and cut or score the top of the dough.
-You can use scissors, a razor blade, or a knife to do this.
+• Once the oven and Dutch oven have preheated, and come to temperature for 10 minutes, remove the cloth from the dough and gently roll the loaf from the banneton onto parchment.
+Lift by the corners to place the dough into the Dutch oven.
+Cut or score the top of the dough, if desired.

-• Cover the Dutch oven with the lid and bake the bread for 40 minutes, then remove the lid and bake for an additional 5 minutes, or until the internal temperature reaches 205 degrees.
+• Cover the Dutch oven with the lid and bake the bread for 40 minutes, then remove the lid and bake for an additional 5 minutes, or until the internal temperature reaches 200 degrees.
 It should have a beautiful golden crust!

 • Once the loaf is done baking, use the parchment paper to move the loaf to a cooling rack to cool.
 This is the hard part – YOU MUST WAIT AT LEAST 2 HOURS BEFORE EATING!
 I know, I know, it is so hard!
 But if you cut into your bread loaf right away, you will end up with gummy slices.